 Think Response, not Stimuli

-The term hails from the world of farming.
-In the olden days, farmers would burn a mark on their cattle to distinguish them apart.
-The word used for that process was dubbed "branding" livestock.
+And where does the term "brand" come from?
+It actually hails from the world of farming, where farmers would burn a mark on their cattle to distinguish them from others.
+This process was dubbed "branding" livestock, and the word "brand" has since been extended to far different contexts.

-"We really truly believe that your access to finance and financial stability shouldn’t depend on your current location, origin, religion, or race.”
+"We really truly believe that your access to finance and financial stability shouldn’t depend on your current location, origin, religion, or race.” ~ Vitalik Buterin

 Show Comments